 Pancreatic cancer diagnosis

 If your doctor thinks you may have pancreatic cancer, you will need some tests to confirm the diagnosis.
-These may include blood tests, imaging scans, endoscopic tests and tissue sampling (biopsy).
+These may include blood tests, CT, MRI and other imaging scans, endoscopic tests and tissue sampling (biopsy).
+Sometimes you may also have tests to check for gene changes in the cancer.

-The tests you have will depend on the symptoms, type and stage of pancreatic cancer.
+The tests you have will depend on the symptoms, type and stage of the cancer.
 You will not have all the tests described in this section.

 Learn more about: